-For the year ended October 31, 2019 and 2018, FreshRealm incurred losses totaling \$30.6 million and \$29.4 million, of which we recorded \$14.1 million and \$12.0 million of non-cash losses during fiscal 2019 and 2018.
+For the year ended October 31, 2020, 2019 and 2018, FreshRealm incurred losses totaling \$24.1 million, \$30.6 million and \$29.4 million, of which we recorded \$7.2 million, \$14.1 million, and \$12.0 million of non-cash losses during fiscal 2020, 2019 and 2018.
 Effective December 16, 2018, FreshRealm completed a "check the box" tax election to change their entity classification for tax purposes to that of a corporation.
 To effect this change, FreshRealm, among other things, amended its operating agreement to eliminate the appropriate language related to the flow-through tax consequences of its prior tax status (Seventh Amended and Restated LLC Agreement) and checked the appropriate box on Form 8832 which it then filed with the Internal Revenue Service (IRS).
 As a result, losses incurred by FreshRealm from November 1, 2018 to December 15, 2018 were recorded in accordance with FASB Accounting Standards Codification ("ASC") 810, ASC 323, and ASC 970, which mandate that the recognition of losses for an unconsolidated subsidiary be handled in a manner consistent with cash distributions upon liquidation of the entity when such distributions are different than the investors percentage ownership.
 As such, we recorded 100% of FreshRealm's losses from November 1, 2018 through December 15, 2018 totaling \$4.2 million.
 Losses incurred by FreshRealm from December 16, 2018 to October 31, 2019 (after the change in tax status was effective) were recorded to reflect our proportionate share of FreshRealm losses.
 We recorded losses from December 16, 2018 through October 31, 2019 totaling \$9.9 million.
-As a result of FreshRealm's recent change in tax status (described above), future operating results for FreshRealm will be allocated to its owners based on ownership percentage.
+During our year ended October 31, 2020, we recorded losses of approximately \$7.2 million, reflecting our proportionate share of FreshRealm losses.
+See Note 20 for more information on the reserve for collectability recorded on FreshRealm's Note receivable and impairment charge recorded on the investment.